edwardanderson/linked-art-csv/README.md

 ## Quickstart

-Add a row of headings to a `.csv` file where [Linked Art patterns](https://linked.art/model/index.html) are expressed as paths.
+Add a row of headings to a `.csv` file where [Linked Art patterns](https://linked.art/model/index.html) are expressed as XPath-like paths.
 Each subsequent row of the file represents an entity.
-Paths may be identified with a zero-indexed integer.
-For example, data in the column `identified_by[1]/Identifier/content` will be written to the second occurence of the property.
+Paths may be identified with a zero-indexed integer – for example, data in the column `identified_by[1]/Identifier/content` will be written to the second occurence of the property.

 ```bash
 python linked_art_csv.py /path/to/file.csv